HumanSignal/label-studio/docs/source/blog/Quickly-Create-Datasets-for-Training-YOLO-Object-Detection.md

 ### Download a dataset

 You can use your own dataset of aerial home images, convert available aerial `SID` image types into `JPG` files, or download public domain images from the web.
+You can [download the public domain images](https://ibb.co/album/tZZtxh) used in this blog post for demo purposes.

 ### Set up the labeling project